nkullman/QERMCollaborations/instructions.md

 student information (nodes) in the data files.

-Each file contains three components: (1) a list of nodes for students, (2) a list of nodes specific to the file (e.g., organization nodes in the organizations file), and (3) links between nodes within that file (i.e. students and organizations).
+Each file contains three components: (1) a list of nodes for students, (2) a list of nodes specific to the file (e.g., collaboration nodes in the collaborations file), and (3) links between nodes within that file (i.e. students and collaborations).
 The visualization uses javascript so we use .json files.
 For ease of updating/checking/etc. we house the data in .csv files and then use R to process those into the input files.